At some point or another, your small business likely will need financing to reach its goals.

 About SBA 504 Loans

 As with most SBA loans, the 504 program is focused on building up America’s small business infrastructure.
 The SBA accomplishes this by helping owners finance their business in exchange for stimulating local economies and creating jobs.
-The agency has attributed more than 2 million jobs to their loan initiatives.
+The SBA 504 loan program has reportedly created more than 2 million jobs.

 How SBA 504 Loans Work

 Certified Development Companies

 A CDC is a nonprofit corporation that’s regulated and certified by the SBA.
 CDCs work with lenders to facilitate 504 loans under the structure the SBA provides.
 There are about 270 CDCs nationwide.
 Each CDC services a specific territory, where its agents work with businesses seeking funding in that area.

 Find assistance applying for an SBA 504 loan in your area with SBA’s CDC search tool.

 SBA 504 Loan Structure